 That is how some women end up gaining so much baby weight and have problems losing it after.
 You can also lose weight after being pregnant by eating less than you used to if you had a poor diet and only eating what you need for you and baby.

-The second trimester you need 2,200 calories in your diet and the third trimester you need 2,400 calories.
+In the second trimester you need 2,200 calories in your diet and in the third trimester you need 2,400 calories.